pauIbanez/react-sticky/README.md

 - The `children` is the content that you want to be sticky.
 - The `offset` (Optional) is the space (in pixels) it will leave between it and the above fixed/sticky component.
 If there is no other fixed/sticky element above it, the offset translates to the space between the top of the page and the Sticky component.
 If there is a sticky/fixed element, for example a navigation bar, then it's the ofset between the navBar and it.

+## Known issues and limitations

+- At the moment this component `DOES NOT` accept being put in an absolute container.
+It'll completley break it's functionality.
+As long as it's inside a relative container it'll work as intended.
+This feature is on it's way.